ericrogler/Green-Book/Z025_Case_Study_Communication_Lesson_Example.md

 - 15 minutes for video
 - 15 minutes to complete questions
 - 15 minutes for classroom discussion over answers and presentation
-- Any remaining free time is dedicated towards further discussion
+- Any remaining free time is dedicated to further discussion

 ### Resource(s)
 Steve Jobs Introduced iPhone in 2007